RTechAI/esp32p4-ui-studio/05_DEVELOPER_GUIDE.md

 ## 19. Widget completion checklist

+### GPT/operator proof handoff

+Treat the active GPT as the technical manager for the complete proof loop.
+Once the software slice, focused tests and both export paths are ready, the required handoff phrase is **Export to IDF**.
+The operator performs the normal Studio standalone export, opens it in VS Code, flashes the ESP32-P4, exercises the specified interactions and pastes the terminal output back.
+The GPT audits the returned evidence, completes documentation and totals, marks PROVEN only after the evidence supports it, and stops before starting another widget.
+Do not substitute repeated direct COM-port troubleshooting unless the operator asks.

 - [ ] Official LVGL 9 reference inspected
 - [ ] Registry is authoritative
 - [ ] No earlier partial Standard widget skipped